Use the Connector Hub service to transfer data between services in Oracle Cloud Infrastructure.

 Connector Hub orchestrates data movement between services in Oracle Cloud Infrastructure.

-The connector reads data as soon as it is available.
+The connector reads data as soon as it's available.
 Aggregation or buffering might delay delivery to the target service.
 For example, metric data points need to be aggregated first.

 While connectors run continuously, data is moved sequentially by individual move operations.
 The amount of data and the speed of each move operation depend on the connector configuration (source, task, and target) and the relevant service limits.
 Relevant service limits are determined by the services selected for the source, task, and target, in addition to limits for Connector Hub.